syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 {% endtabs %}

-## Calculate zoom level
+## Calculate zoom level based on map geo-bounds or distance

-This feature allows set the initial zoom level automatically in two ways.
+This feature allows to calculate the initial zoom level automatically in two ways.

-* Distance Radius(KM/miles)
+* Distance in radius(Meters/KM/Mile)
 * Geo-bounds(Northeast, Southwest)

-### Distance Radius
+### Distance in radius

-Calculate the initial zoom level automatically based on the `Radius` and `DistanceType` properties of ImageryLayer.
+Calculate the initial zoom level automatically based on the `Radius` and `DistanceType` properties of imagery layer class.

 {% tabs %}